zevwings/ZVRefreshing/README.md

 2. endRefreshing()

-The refresh header begin enter into idle status.
+The widge begin enter into idle status.

 ```
 self.tableView.header?.endRefreshing()
 ```

 3. setTitle(_:forState:)
-To custom the title for refresh header, this function in `ZVRefreshStateHeader`.
+To custom the title for widget, this function in `ZVRefreshStateHeader`.

 ```
 header.setTitle("pull to refresh...", forState: .idle)